 Many tribal communities live in and around this wildlife sanctuary.
-Tourists can interact with them and know about their culture.
+Tourists can interact with them and learn about their culture.

 How Do I Go to Cotigao Wildlife Sanctuary?

 Cotigao Wildlife Sanctuary is situated in Canacona Taluka, south of Goa, on the Karnataka border.
-The sanctuary is at around two kilometers distance from Poinguinim, which is at around 10 kilometers distance away from Chaudi.
+The sanctuary is around two kilometers distance from Poinguinim, which is around 10 kilometers distance away from Chaudi.
 Chaudi town is on NH 17.
-Buses to Karwar via Chaudi (on NH 17) stops near the sanctuary entrance gate.
+Buses to Karwar via Chaudi (on NH 17) stop near the sanctuary entrance gate.

 Forest Department rents out one two-bedded suite room at Poinguinim.
 You can also stay at the watchtower in the night after getting the required permission in advance from The Deputy Conservator of Forests, Third Floor, Junta House, Panaji, Goa, India.